KhaledAShaheenTtu/Realtime-Trading-Monitoring/README.md

 ### TODO:

-1) To replace 'create_connection from websocket' with local functions to fit project guidelines
+1) Merge of all data sources to the current signal generation logic